diverted

 Spanish

-Word divert is considered uncommon in modern English.
+Word diverted is considered rare in modern English.

 Definitions